Inclusive Design Research

 I put together a survey to understand how participants enjoyed the workshop and what we could do better next time.

 Overall, participants were excited to be heard and to be advocates on behalf of their students.
-Next time we do this type of workshop, I would try to extend it an hour to give participants more time to talk and talk more in the workshop on how we can implement some of the changes.
+Next time we do this type of workshop, I would try to extend it an additional hour to give participants more time to talk and talk more in the workshop on how we can implement some of the changes.